exasol/transformers-extension/doc/user_guide/user_guide.md

 ### Question Answering UDF
 This UDF extracts answer(s) from a given question text.
-With the `top_k` input parameter, up to `k` answers with the best inference scores can be achieved.
+With the `top_k` input parameter, up to `k` answers with the best inference scores can be returned.
 An example usage is given below:
 ```sql
 SELECT TE_QUESTION_ANSWERING_UDF(